IDSCETHZurich/klask_hardware/README.md

 xhost +local:root
 ```

+Prerequisites

+- Git and Docker installed
+- Your user added to the docker group
+- (Docker compose installed)

 Repo Setup on `idsc4gpu`

 - Create SSH-Key on machine with passphrase (alex is the example user here)